TMJ Treatment & Surgeryin Long Island City

 My jaw clicks sometimes.
 How do I know if I have TMD?

-TMD symptoms can vary but often include jaw pain, difficulty chewing, clicking or popping sounds, headaches, earaches, ringing in the ears, and neck pain.
-Some people also experience a locked jaw or limited range of motion.
-Many of these symptoms can be confused with other conditions like wisdom tooth pain, ear problems, or salivary gland obstruction, which is why a professional assessment matters.
+Other TMD symptoms can include headaches, earaches, ringing in the ears, and neck pain.
+Many of these can overlap with other conditions such as wisdom tooth problems, ear infections, or salivary gland issues, which is why a professional assessment matters.
 If you've been chasing a symptom without a clear answer, your jaw may be worth looking at.

 What causes TMD?